axsy/bolt-extension-tagcloud/readme.md

     *   tagcloud.view
         Renders previously calculated tag cloud

-Please look to the extension code to find out how they're work.
-In case you want to replace (or override) some of them in the chain you can replace the service with an extended or reimplemented class, please look to the following interfaces:
+Please look to the extension code to find out how they're working.
+In case you want to replace (or override) some of them in the whole tag clouds engine you can replace the service with an extended or reimplemented class, please look to the following interfaces:

 *   StorageInterface
 *   RepositoryInterface
 *   BuilderInterface
 *   ViewInterface

 Todo List
 ---------

 *   Make sure taxonomy table has all necessary indexes.
-Probably via some console schema updater but I think I need to talk with Bolt core developers first...
+Probably via some console schema updater but I think I need to talk with Bolt core developers...
+Should be researched first.
 *   Add support for the tag boost in order to make some tags always shown in the tag cloud
 *   Probably add tags sorting
-    *   Add service to make it simple generate 'Tags' sections on the site (just like 'Archive', 'Categories' etc.)
+*   Add service to make it simple to generate 'Tags' sections on the site (just like 'Archive', 'Categories' etc.)
+*   Research, what if content type has several taxonomies which behave like tags?
+Is it possible?